therealahrion/ViPER4Android-FX-Legacy/README.md

 ### v1.8.3 - 12.9.2018
 * Unity v1.8.1 update
 * Fixed limitation in zipname triggers - you can use spaces in the zipname now and trigger is case insensitive
-* Fixed old bug with v4a open/kill workaround - may fix issues for some users
+* Fixed old boot script bug - may fix issues for some users

 ### v1.8.2 - 12.6.2018
 * Add usb audio fix - donjoe0 @xda-developers